heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 #### Install IntelliJ IDEA Ultimate Edition

 Install IntelliJ IDEA from the Toolbox App and you should be good to go!

-### Install and configure Maven

-TODO

-Explain that Maven is a standalone tool that can be complicated to install on some platforms.
-This is why we use the Maven wrapper.

 ### Create and run a new Maven project with IntelliJ IDEA